arcticleo/slugr/README.md

 ### Special characters

-Slugify will do its best to normalize diacritics (accented characters) to its non accented ASCII equivalent:
+Slugr will do its best to normalize diacritics (accented characters) to its non accented ASCII equivalent:

 ```ruby
 artist = Artist.create(name: "Mötley Crüe")       # slug: "motley-crue"